Jakobimatrix/efficient_cpp/compiler/compiler.md

 - **-O2** *"GCC performs nearly all supported optimisations that do not involve a space-speed trade off; increases compilation time, increases performance"*
 - **-O3** *turns on all optimisations*
 - **-Os** *Optimise for size not speed*
-- **-Ofast** Do not use for if precise math is needed! *"-Ofast enables all -O3 optimisations.
+- **-Ofast** Do not use if precise math is needed! *"-Ofast enables all -O3 optimisations.
 It also enables optimisations that are not valid for all standard-compliant programs.
 It turns on -ffast-math, -fallow-store-data-races and the Fortran-specific -fstack-arrays, unless -fmax-stack-var-size is specified, and -fno-protect-parens."*
 - **-Og** *Best for debugging*
 - [comparison of the flags; video](https://www.youtube-nocookie.com/embed/THE14sSDT6A?rel=0&start=227) *~7 min.*

-The options above bundle single optimisation flags.
-Here are 3 non standard Flags which might speed up your code even further but you trait the precision of your floating point results against time.
-Like *-Ofast* this is only recommended if you don't need precise results.

-- **-ffast-math** *"Is a shortcut for several options, presenting the least conforming but fastest math mode.
+- **-ffast-math** *"Is a shortcut for several options (included in -Ofast), presenting the least conforming but fastest math mode.
 It enables -fno-trapping-math, -funsafe-math-optimizations, -ffinite-math-only, -fno-errno-math, -fno-signaling-nans, -fno-rounding-math, -fcx-limited-range and -fno-signed-zeros."*

 ## Copy Elision